StarRocks/starrocks/docs/administration/Configuration.md

 - **Default**: SIZE-MB-1024
 - **Unit**: N/A
 - **Description**: The mode in which system logs are segmented into log rolls.
-Valid values include TIME-DAY, TIME-HOUR, and SIZE-MB-<size>.
+Valid values include `TIME-DAY`, `TIME-HOUR`, and `SIZE-MB-`size.
 The default value indicates that logs are segmented into rolls, each of which is 1 GB.

 #### sys_log_roll_num